Tybee Island, Georgia. Photo by @samidobbs

 Although there aren't many drive-in theaters left, summertime is great for catching an outdoor film in Georgia.
 Gather your friends, chairs, and snacks for a new or second-run movie.
 Swan Drive In in Blue Ridge, Starlight in Atlanta, Jesup Drive In in Jesup, Tiger Drive In in Tiger, and Wilderness Outdoor Movie Theater in Trenton are ones you can check out around the state.
 Wilderness has the world's largest screen!

 Make a run for it

-An Atlanta (and Georgia) tradition is the world’s largest 10K race: the AJC Peachtree Road Race.
-It hosts more than 60,000 runners and walkers from around the world as it winds from Buckhead to Midtown every July 4.
-Spectators come out to watch the festivities and hand out food and other items.
+An Atlanta (and Georgia) tradition is the world's largest 10K race: the AJC Peachtree Road Race.
+It winds from Buckhead to Midtown every July 4, and this year also will take place on July 3 to allow runners to spread out and enjoy the famous hilly course.
+Runners also can participate virtually by running 6.2 miles wherever they choose.
 Even if you're not up for the race itself, make a sign to cheer on the competitors!

 Go on a farm stay